mole99/fabulous_tiles/README.md

 ## Note

 There are some remains for a planned design in sky130.
 The tiles are `EF_SRAM`, `N_EF_ADC12` and `N_EF_DAC8`.
 Please use with caution, but they might be useful as a reference.

+## License

+FABulous Tiles is licensed under the Apache 2.0 license.